DJing Erin and Aaron’s Motown Style Wedding

 As a wedding DJ, when a bride says “…hey, we’ve got a theme we’re going for”, I wonder how creative it’s going to get.
 I couldn’t believe my luck when she said it would be a 50’s and 60’s Motown and girl group-themed wedding reception here in Richmond.
 I grew up listening to that kind of music and was really looking forward to digging deep for some great tunes to DJ.

 The Wedding Ceremony

-For a DJ such as myself it’s thrilling to see all ages of people on the floor, and I got to sneak in some Justin Timberlake and Bruno Mars among the Countours, Little Richard, Temptations and Supremes tracks.
+For a DJ such as myself, it’s thrilling to see all ages of people on the floor, and I got to sneak in some Justin Timberlake and Bruno Mars among the Contours, Little Richard, Temptations, and Supremes tracks.

-My favorite moment however came at the end the night when I played the brides’ request for Blink 182’s “All The Small Things” – the wedding party knew every word and so I decided to follow that up with the Fallout Boy sing a long “Sugar, We’re Going Down” and the video I took barely did it justice !
+My favorite moment however came at the end of the night when I played the brides’ request for Blink 182’s “All The Small Things” – the wedding party knew every word and so I decided to follow that up with the Fallout Boy sing a long “Sugar, We’re Going Down” and the video I took barely did it justice!

 Needless to say I love when my DJ intuition pays off and seeing the wedding party bouncing right in front of the DJ booth!

 I had a great time working with the amazing team at Events by Elizabeth Palmer, Plain With Sprinkles Events had a hand in the design and Photography by Donna May captured some great moments from the night.